mhk4zemi/PowerLib/README.md

 # Instructions
-1) open a powershell (click windows button and write powershell)
+1) Open a powershell (click windows button and write powershell)

 2) Copy and paste the below comamnds to make a profile
 ``` ps1